12 Things To Know Before Moving to Philadelphia in 2026

 - Han Dynasty

-- Pizzeria Beddia, named best pizza in America by Bon Appétit magazine (2015) and one of the world's greatest places by Time magazine (2019)
+- Pizzeria Beddia, named best pizza in America by Bon Appétit magazine (2015), one of the world's greatest places by Time magazine (2019), and received a Bib Gourmand recognition from the Michelin Guide

-- Jim’s (watch for the re-opening after a tragic fire), Dalessandro’s, or Sonny's for cheesesteaks (only tourists go to Pat’s and Geno’s)
+- Jim’s, Dalessandro’s (received a Bib Gourmand award from the Michelin Guide), or Sonny's for cheesesteaks (only tourists go to Pat’s and Geno’s)

 - John’s Roast Pork or Tommy DiNic’s for roast pork sandwiches